awsdocs/amazon-cloudwatch-user-guide/doc_source/cloudwatch_xaxr_dashboard.md

 **Pre\-Requisite**

 Before you can create a cross\-account cross\-Region dashboard, you must enable at least one sharing account and at least one monitoring account\.
-Additionally, to be able to use the AWS Management Console to create a cross\-account dashboard, you must enable the your console for cross\-account functionality\.
+Additionally, to be able to use the CloudWatch console to create a cross\-account dashboard, you must enable the console for cross\-account functionality\.
 For more information, see [Cross\-Account Cross\-Region CloudWatch Console](Cross-Account-Cross-Region.md)\.

 ## Creating and Using a Cross\-Account Cross\-Region Dashboard With the AWS Management Console<a name="create_xaxr_dashboard"></a>

 You can use the AWS Management Console to create a cross\-account cross\-Region dashboard\.

-**To create your a cross\-account cross\-Region dashboard**
+**To create a cross\-account cross\-Region dashboard**

 1. Log in to the monitoring account\.